 Diana (Gal Gadot) is the Princess of Themyscira, an island inhabiting an ancient Amazonian race put on the Earth by Zeus to stifle mankind’s need for war.
 Molded from clay and birthed by Zeus, Diana has always been a little different from the rest of her Amazonian sisters and put to the true test when Steve Trevor (Chris Pine), an English spy, crash lands on her home and brings news of a great war happening around the world (WWI).
 Figuring it to be the work of Ares, the god of war, Diana demands to be taken to the front line.
 But when in the outside world, Diana has to come to grips with her own humanity as she learns the real driving force behind the war.

 Let’s get this out of the way first.
 Wonder Woman is an origin story.
-The plot follows a lot of the standard beats you’ve come to expect from origin stories (complete with a sequence introducing the flashback in question), but unlike other films of its ilk, rather than a character slowly becoming a mythological being, Wonder Woman essentially works backwards.
+The plot follows a lot of the standard beats you’ve come to expect from origin stories (complete with a sequence introducing the flashback in question), but unlike other films of its ilk, rather than a character slowly becoming a mythological being, Wonder Woman essentially works backward.
 As it’s introducing Diana and her world, the film takes an already established higher being and challenges her infallibility.
 Always being sure to treat her as a goddess, the narrative instead veers away from the stereotypical physical change and focuses on internal struggle and strife.
 Momentous scenes in origin stories like first donning of the famous suit, fighting the main villain, and the original call to action, are subdued in favor of zeroing in on Diana’s matter-of-fact perspective.
 Basically, there’s no need to have Diana change into a hero since she already is one, and I can’t understate how refreshing it is to learn about her humanity instead.

 Ambitious as the internal narrative is, it wouldn’t have worked without a strong performance from its lead.
 To be completely honest, I was worried about Gal Gadot’s strength as a lead actress going into this.
 Thankfully, that worry only lasted about 20 minutes.
 While the first chunk of the film is stilted and full of bad acting and accents (likening it to a more generic version of Xena: Warrior Princess), once Gadot is introduced everything perks right up.
 She’s kind of incredible in the way she commands attention here (befitting the character too).
 Director Patty Jenkins takes a little time each shot to make Gadot stand out a little more, whether its subtly pointing out the fact she is taller than most of her co-stars, or the costume design making her look just different enough from everyone else.
 Gadot and Jenkins work together to really nail the fish out of water angle here, and further smooth out any edges Gadot could have in her performance.